3KUdelta/Crocodile-Solar-Pool-Sensor/README.md

 # Crocodile-Solar-Pool-Sensor
-A rather special pool sensor measuring the pool temperature and transmitting it via WiFi to Blynk App and to a MQTT broker https://www.instructables.com/id/Crocodile-Solar-Pool-Sensor/
+A rather special looking pool sensor measuring the pool temperature and transmitting it via WiFi to Blynk App and to a MQTT broker https://www.instructables.com/id/Crocodile-Solar-Pool-Sensor/

 Version 1.0